kalinchernev/kalinchernev.github.io/content/post/learn-gatsbyjs.md

 - Learn React in an easy way - no Webpack configurations necessary for starters
 - Learn how to query GraphQL API servers
 - Easy to extend: I really like the plugin architecture, it's close to what site builders know from Drupal, Wordpress, etc.
-- Data: I love the idea of multiple but still unified data source
+- Data: I love the idea of multiple unified data sources
-- Prototyping: I like the simplicity of making something nice quickly with typography.js
+- Prototyping: works well with typography.js
 - Easy deployment: The end result is a static site -> cheap, still SPA + performance
 - Can have literally any Admin UI for a back end if any
 - PWA on the fingertips (plugins)